Criminal Defense Attorneys Near Me

 - Theft crimes: This refers to any crimes that are committed against property like fraud, liberty theft, shoplifting, robbery, looting, larceny, embezzlement, and burglary.

-- Petty theft: This is a theft crime which is usually based on the property that has low value.
+- Petty theft: This is a theft crime that is usually based on the property that has a low value.
 Many states normally divide theft into petty or grand theft.
 Any theft involving a value of less than $400 is categorized as petty theft in many states.